nathanwebsterdotme/su-trainingvm/README.md

 > should be in the log above.
 Please read the output to determine what
 > went wrong.

-The recommended work around is to re-run vagrant provision immediately.
+To ensure the packages are installed, re-run vagrant provision immediately.

 ```sh
 $ vagrant provision